kumarlabgit/ESL-PSC/README.md

 ##### Options:
 * `--use_logspace`: *Recommended* Use a log space of points for lambda values instead of initial and final lambda values with a lambda step.
 * `--use_existing_preprocess`: Use existing preprocess folder and skip running the preprocess step.
-* `--use_default_gp`: Don't replace group penalties (automatically set to True if the group_penalty_type is "default").
+* `--use_default_gp`: Don't replace group penalties (automatically set to True if the group_penalty_type is "std").
 * `--keep_raw_output`: Don't delete the raw model output files for each run.
 The raw models can be found in the preprocessed_data_and_outputs directory.
 You can also set a new directory by using the `--esl_inputs_outputs_dir` argument, but note that any files ending in .txt will be cleared from this directory before each ESL-PSC run.
 * `--show_selected_sites`: Print a dictionary of all selected sites with their highest model score for every gene in the gene_ranks output file.
 * `--no_genes_output`: Don't output a gene ranks file.
 If only predictions output is desired, including the option will speed up the analysis.
 * `--no_pred_output`: Don't output a species predictions file.
 If only gene ranks output is desired, including the option will significantly speed up the analysis.
 * `--make_sps_plot`: Make a violin plot showing SPS density for each true phenotype (SPS of > 1 or < -1 as 1 and -1 by default).
 * `--make_sps_kde_plot`: Make a KDE plot showing SPS density for each true phenotype.
-Both plot types will produce two plots, one which includes models in the lowest 5% of MFS and one that includes models in the lowest 10% (see Methods in Allard et al., 2025)
+Both plot types will produce two plots, one which includes models in the lowest 5% of MFS and one that includes models in the lowest 10% (see Methods in [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8))

 ##### Deletion Canceler Options:
 * `--nix_full_deletions`: Don't create new files for fully canceled genes, i.e. if enough species are missing the entire alignment is excluded.